 Once out and about, you’ll need a way to keep up to date with your mates and everything social media related (they don’t call it the “always on” generation for nothing!) so what’s the best deal for students when it comes to mobile networks?

-The answer to that question ultimately comes down to your own personal budget, usage preferences and handset ambitions - but we have some tips!
+The answer to that question ultimately comes down to your own personal budget, usage preferences and handset ambitions - but we have some recommendations!

-If you’re really looking to make your money go further on a student budget, 48 and iD Mobile have some great student-centric deals.
+If you’re really looking to make your money go further on a student budget, 48 has some great student-centric deals.

 48 is Ireland’s first “online youth mobile network” and it was designed with students in mind (the “48” of 48, refers to the 48 months that you spend being a student from ages 18 to 22).
 48 have three sim-only plans with monthly price packages ranging between €10 and €20 making them a great budget option.